 Link park.
 The circle at the left end of the tab is the link park.
-If dragging a link from a note in either of the view panes and the target is not visible, drag the link to the parking circle.
+If dragging a link from a note in either of the view panes and the destination is not visible, drag the link to the parking circle.
 The circle will then show a green fill.
 More on link parking.

 Tab(s).
 The man part of the bar is taken up with one or more tabs.
 The selected tab is differentiated by making it sit in front of the tabs either side of it.
 The tabs will will expand or contract in width so they fill the tab bar width.
 If the window is narrow or there are many tabs and the full title cannot fit on the tab the title is clipped and closed with an ellipsis.
 The tab can be closed by the 'x' icon at its top left.
-When the active tab, all types except Attribute Browser, show a n 'i' icon top right which opens the views properties pop-over.
+When the active tab, all types except Attribute Browser, show an 'i' icon top right which opens the views properties pop-over.

 - Tab icon. a the left of each tab is an icon.
 As illustrated, each main view type (as in the left window pane) uses a slightly different icon.
 The symbols in the icon use a tint of $Color of the current container (Map uses the $Color of the first item on the map).
 The icons seen in the picture are in order: Map, Outline, Chart, Attribute Browser, Timeline and Treemap.